What to do with your costumes after Halloween

 Many costumes may come with sashes, belts, or vests.
 Consider taking those pieces and adding them to your daily wardrobe.
 Costume jewelry can be re-worn as part of your everyday accessories.
 Shirts and pants can be re-worn too — if they’re in good shape and sturdy enough to be washed.
 Even those silly animal onesies can be worn again as comfortable, warm pajamas.

-No matter what you do with your Halloween costumes, it doesn’t make much sense to just throw it away when there are plenty of great options for reusing, sharing or re-wearing your old outfits.
+No matter what you do with your Halloween costumes, it doesn’t make much sense to just throw them away when there are plenty of great options for reusing, sharing, or re-wearing your old outfits.